 - Instructing the child to undergo substance or mental health therapy services

-Emancipation allows minors to have the same rights as adults.
+Emancipation allows minors to have the same rights as the adults.
 It also frees the parents from their responsibility on the child including financial support and guidance.
 It takes place automatically when the child turns 18, but for minors, it allows them to get into new relationships.
 They can get married and build a family of their own.

 Petitions for emancipation can be filed in Juvenile courts where the child is located.
 The said petition must be duly signed under court oath.
 Included as requirements are as follows: